 One of the unique features is DCF’s contracts with the CBC lead agencies, all nonprofits, who manage their local child welfare systems of care.
 Instead of paying each lead agency a fee for each day a child remains in foster care, which some believe incentivizes agencies to allow kids to languish in care, DCF allocates a share of the state’s total child welfare budget to each lead agency.
 In turn, each lead agency is required to provide all needed services to all referred children and families, regardless of the allocated funding level.
 The state has a risk pool to provide financial relief to lead agencies if child protective investigations greatly increase their caseloads.
 However, it isn’t funded at a true safety net level, especially if there are radical fluctuations in removals.

 Florida privatized the bulk of its child welfare services through a phased-in process that was completed by 2005.
 While foster care, case management and adoption have transitioned from the Department of Children and Families (DCF), child protective investigations, the front line of child welfare, has largely remained with DCF, an agency that has continued to be plagued with role confusion and supervisory issues.
-The Children’s Campaign has recommended that the role of sheriffs be expanded in protective service investigations especially in high-density urban areas.
+American Children’s Campaign has recommended that the role of sheriffs be expanded in protective service investigations especially in high-density urban areas.